-Furthermore, e-safety elements will be taught and revisited whenever children are using technology and then more explicitly during dedicated Safety Weeks which are distributed throughout the calendar year, as well as weekly class assemblies, where discussions and learning related to our e-safety curriculum take place.
+Furthermore, online elements will be taught and revisited whenever children are using technology and then more explicitly during dedicated days such as Safer Internet Day.
+In addition, class assemblies provide further opportunities for discussions and learning related to our online curriculum.